-People with covert narcissism also rely on others to build up their self-esteem, but instead of talking themselves up, they tend to put themselves down.
+People with covert narcissism also rely on others to build up their self-esteem.
+They react strongly to any perceived criticism that confirms their negative sense of self.

 They might speak modestly about their contributions with an underlying goal of earning compliments and recognition.
 Or they may offer a compliment to get one in return.